• Recipes

 • 1 cup dry white wine

-• 3 cups chicken stock divided
+• 3 cups chicken stock from rotisserie chicken or low-sodium broth, divided

 • 4 cups escarole lettuce roughly chopped